 Matt was a member of the inaugural class of ACG University, an in-depth educational and networking program for M&A professionals conducted by the Association for Corporate Growth, a global network of leading dealmakers.
 He remains involved with ACG, and for the last several years has served as an ACG University faculty member.

 - Hamilton Lane Incorporated (NASDAQ: HLNE), an alternative investment management firm, in its $200 million initial public offering, multiple follow-on offerings and in ongoing public company compliance and corporate governance matters.

 - Cott Corporation (NYSE: COT), a leading beverage manufacturer, with respect to M&A, capital markets, federal securities law compliance, and strategic and general corporate matters.
-In particular, over the last five years Matt has advised Cott on acquisition and divestiture transactions ranging from $50 million to over $1 billion, which have involved, among other things, the restructuring of a global credit facility, private placements, public offerings and redemptions of debt and equity securities, and extensive international tax structuring.
+In particular, over the last five years Matt has advised Cott on acquisition and divestiture transactions ranging from under $50 million to over $1 billion, which have involved, among other things, the restructuring of a global credit facility, private placements, public offerings and redemptions of debt and equity securities, and extensive international tax structuring.

 - A truck leasing and rental company in M&A and joint venture matters, and in the issuance of approximately $10 billion of senior debt in a series of Rule 144A offerings.

 - A private equity fund focusing on the transportation sector and its portfolio companies in acquisition and divestiture transactions and other strategic initiatives.

 - A number of registered investment advisers in investment company acquisitions and other strategic transactions.

 - Several family offices in acquisitions, divestitures and investment transactions.

 - The owners of a leading provider of gear-drive systems for the industrial and military marine sectors in the $200 million sale of that business.